While the Peasants and the people aren't exactly characters, they do have enough character in them to warrant a character sheet.

 - The Storyteller: "Storytime With Paul" became its own segment.
 Although the others have had their own official "Storytime" segments, Paul did it first and most frequently.

 - Motor Mouth: Has a solid reputation for this, to the point where it's a running joke among the audience to say that Paul talked too much even during episodes where he's absent.

-- Never Live It Down: The "couch from IKEA" incident and his "Sir Eatsalot"/"Erik the Fed" persona.
+- Once Done, Never Forgotten: The "couch from IKEA" incident and his "Sir Eatsalot"/"Erik the Fed" persona.